johnnychen94/LazyModules.jl/README.md

 ## Examples

 Lazy mode uses the `@lazy` macro and eager mode simply removes the macro.
-All the functionalties will still be the same except that lazy mode delays a significant portion of packages loading to their first usage -- if ever get called.
+All the functionalities will still be the same except that lazy mode delays a significant portion of packages loading to their first usage -- if ever get called.